 With steep gorges carved into dramatic ancient granite cliffs contrasting with wide, undulating plateaus from the high escarpment country down to the coastal plains.

 Along the picturesque 20km drive is evidence of the early farms established by the pioneers of the district.
 The wilderness of the national park is in marked contrast to the cleared farmland to which it is adjacent.

-Look for the cluster of gnomes in the middle of town and visit gnome headquarters at Lazy Lizard Gallery across the street.
+Look for the cluster of gnomes.
 An illustrated field guide to the local wee folk has been prepared by local Naomi Lewis and has proven invaluable to spotters.
 It describes the gnome’s appearance and habitat along with their nature – are they malevolent or helpful?

-Hundreds of international and local musicians converge of Cobargo for this annual three day festival.
-Along with great music, there are loads of activities for young and old, markets, camping and more.
+Hundreds of international and local musicians converge of Cobargo for this annual three day folk festival.
+Along with great music, there are loads of activities for young and old with markets, camping, poetry and more.

 There’s a great town walk to learn about the history and heritage of Cobargo (available from the Information Centre).
 A 25m heated swimming pool, squash courts, tennis, sports ground and regular pony club events are all on offer in Cobargo.
 There is a picnic area and park right in town near the bridge.
 Situated on the banks of the Narira River, it is a pleasant vantage point from which to watch the activity of this busy town.

 More information on the Visit Cobargo site